nox282/gamemarmerlade_secretjam/README.md

 	- Bad Example : `Debug.Log(waitingRoom.Count);`
 	- Good Exemple : `Debug.Log(waitingRoom.Count + "patient(s) currently waiting in the Waiting Room.");`
 - Clean your debugging logs !
+- Use normalized vector with a constant factor when dealing with movement
 ## Unity
 - Every element of a scene should be in a prefab, even if there is only one instance of it
 - When developing a scene element, only the **top level** GameObject should require attributes initialization from other GameObjects in the scene